These areas include:

 The steps are as follows:

-- Airway secretion mobilization: This airway clearance can be done manually with your hands or palm cups or you can use an electric percussor or a vibrating vest.
+- Airway secretion mobilization: Airway clearance can be performed manually with your hands or palm cups or you can use an electric percussor or a vibrating vest.
 Each session should be performed for between 10 and 20 minutes.

-- Postural drainage: Positioning the child so that their head and chest is lower than their buttons will help excess mucus to drain, they will need to remain in position for around 15 to 30 minutes.
+- Postural drainage: Positioning the child so that their head and chest is lower than their buttocks will help excess mucus to drain.
+They will need to remain in position for around 15 to 30 minutes.
 You can support the child with cushions or pillows to make them comfortable.

 - Repeat cough machine: Perform another four sets of five breaths, and suctioning the mucus from the child’s mouth.